MUN-COMP3100/project-tolbasolaireteam/proposal.md

 - calories
 - calories/serving content
 - and more!
 Showing the results for recipes that meet their search parameters.
+The user can also set a maximum number of results to display.